 One key component of your entire HVAC system is the thermostat.
 In this article, we’ll share what you need to know about it, how it works, and what the terminal letters mean.

 Simply put, a thermostat is a device installed in your HVAC system used to control the temperature.
-It essentially allows you to monitor and adjust the settings, whether for cooling or heating the indoor area.
-At times, it can be set for a programmed schedule, allowing your heating and cooling systems to turn on and off at certain set periods.
-It works by sensing your physical system's temperature and performing certain actions to maintain the temperature near a desired setpoint.
+It essentially allows you to monitor and adjust the settings.
+Whether the settings are for cooling or heating the indoor area.
+At times, it can be set for a programmed schedule.
+A schedule allows your heating and cooling systems to turn on and off at certain set periods.
+It works by sensing your physical system’s temperature and performing certain actions to maintain the temperature near a desired setpoint.
+A schedule saves you money by giving you heating and cooling when you need it.

 A thermostat is wired to your furnace or air conditioner, which typically acts as a switch to turn your unit on and off.
 It consists of some markings on it to identify the heating or cooling connection, fan connection, and heat pump connection, if applicable.
 It also has a terminal supplying power to each function for them to run efficiently.